Is fasting good for you?

 But why else is fasting good for you?
 What other neat things can it do for your body, mind, and life?

-- Your risk of diabetes drops
+- Your risk of diabetes drops.

-- Your body fat goes down; your muscle sticks around
+- Your body fat goes down; your muscle sticks around.

-IF can also help reduce body fat.
+Intermittent fasting can also help reduce body fat.

-- IF can make you brainier
+- Intermittent fasting can make you brainier.

 Studies suggest that cognition (a fancy word for thinking) can be enhanced.[16]